-We meditated, and did some role-playing, and spent time writing down visions and dreams for our lives.
-Everyone was totally game to participate, gave it their all, poured heart and soul into it.
+I recently held a workshop on Living Your Dreams for some amazing women.
+This is one of my favorite things to do.
+We meditated, did some role-playing, and spent time writing down visions and dreams for our lives.
+Everyone was totally game to participate, gave it their all, and poured heart and soul into it.

 Dreaming In A Mansion

 We were lucky enough to host the workshop in a lovely historic mansion on Washington Park in Troy, New York.
 I think the 15-foot high ceilings, gilded mirrors, and carved wooden ceilings add to the sense that “anything is possible.”

 It is perhaps easier to feel expansive and full of infinite possibilities in a glorious historic space.
 Being surrounded by awesome beauty can help us see beyond the “ordinary every day” and transcend our own self-perceived limitations.
 We had fun, dreamt big, and played out scenarios of what it would feel like to live our dreams.